FindMySchool LogoFindMySchool

 The school employs a specialist Head of Learning Support with expertise in dyslexia and autism.
 A qualified school nurse, trained counsellor, and form tutors provide additional support.
 The house system ensures multiple staff are invested in each girl.
 The Positive Schools Project trains staff in psychological wellbeing techniques.
 Approximately 35 pupils receive learning support ranging from specialist tuition to mainstream classroom strategies.

-In 2024, 75% of leavers progressed to university.
-Four students secured Oxbridge places (three Oxford, one Cambridge).
-Popular universities include Durham, Edinburgh, Exeter and London colleges.
+Leavers progress to a range of universities, with popular destinations including Durham, Edinburgh, Exeter and London colleges.
 The school provides individual university mentoring from Year 10, with careers guidance beginning in Year 9.
 The GDST alumnae network (100,000+ women) provides ongoing career support.

 Get in touch with the school directly